Daniel-Parke/WiseWattage/README.md

 **MEDIUM TERM GOALS:**
 - [ ] Energy model optimisation procedure
 - [ ] Built-in class methods for sensitivity analysis modelling
-- [ ] Predictive and historical analysis based on user personal demand
+- [ ] Development of Django web app to enable user to easily generate their own models
+- [ ] Creation of user account and auth process to enable long term storage of models
 <br>

 **LONG TERM GOALS:**
+- [ ] Predictive and historical analysis based on user personal demand
 - [ ] Real-time forecasting and integration into smart meter/IOT appliances
 - [ ] Lead generation for equipment vendors and installers based on location, price, system, etc.
 - [ ] Lead generation for sales/marketing teams to generate leads ahead of time or inform on the ground data
 - [ ] Value generation for aggregated data generated through platform.
 Ensure anonymity of users!
 - [ ] Wider app + database with documentation to allow access from external queries through API service without GUI
+- [ ] Increased market participation for platform users informed by shared data and models
 <br>